auwsmit/dotfiles/README.md

 user preferences for a myriad of programs) until I noticed and fixed it.

 Seriously, just be careful and don't blindly run scripts made by strangers.
-At the very least, skim through them.
+At the very least, skim through them first.

 ## Installation Steps